worldline/angular-training/docs/src/tooling/README.md

 ## Practical work: Create your first project

 ### Generate the Angular project
-Go into the folder where you store your git repositories, open a terminal there and type the following commands:
+Go into the folder where you store your git repositories, open a terminal there and type the following command:

 ```sh
 ng new search-films